box/box-windows-sdk-v2/CONTRIBUTING.md

 ## How to contribute

-* **File an issue** - if you found a bug, want to request an enhancement, or want to implement something (bug fix or feature).
+* **File an issue** - if you found a bug, want to request an enhancement, or want to implement something (bugfix or feature).
 * **Send a pull request** - if you want to contribute code.
 Please be sure to file an issue first.

 ## Pull request best practices